 - free of any scents, dust or chemicals that could make them ill.

 I use an unscented 100% recycled paper cat litter.
-The exact brands available will change with country, but the important thing is to get unscented non-dusty decent sized pellets that are 100% paper.
+The exact brands available will change with country.
+The important thing is to get unscented non-dusty decent sized pellets that are 100% paper.

 How to Litter Train Your Rats – Step by Step